swiftlang/swift-org-website/install/index.md

 Follow these general steps to start using Swift:

 1. Choose your development platform below and follow the instructions to install the latest version of Swift.
-See [supported platform](/platform-support) for the level of help for each platform.
+See the [supported platforms page](/platform-support) for the platforms that Swift supports.
 2. After the installation is complete, you can verify the installation by running `swift —version`.

 > Tip: You can also [download nightly snapshots and older releases](/download).